TeyimPila/Opinionated/README.md

 ## Database
 The db for this project is very simple.

+I created a script (database-script.sql) to make setup of the db easier.
+It will also add a lot of member records.

+The long way:
 Create a new database called 'Members'.
 Create a new Login **at server level** called 'MembersUser'.
 Set the password to be the same (in production you would use a generated key stored in a password vault) Set the password to **NOT** use policy, and **never** expire.